onivim/oni2/docs/docs/other/motivation.md

 ---
 id: motivation
-title: Appendix A: Motivation
+title: Appendix A: v2 Design Doc
-sidebar_label: Appendix A: Motivation
+sidebar_label: Appendix A: v2 Design Doc
 ---

 > NOTE: This was the initial design document for v2 of Onivim, and is kept around for historical context.
 This was drafted prior to work began in earnest on the editor.